 Date Written: August 16, 2020

 This paper analyzes the effect of wealth taxation on mobility and the consequences for tax revenue and wealth inequality.
-We exploit the unique decentralization of the Spanish wealth tax system in 2011 – after which all regions levied positive tax rates except for Madrid – using linked administrative wealth and income tax records.
-We find that five years after the reform, the stock of wealthy individuals in the region of Madrid increases by 10% relative to other regions, while smaller tax differentials between other regions do not matter for mobility.
-We rationalize our findings with a theoretical model of evasion and migration, which suggests that evasion is the mechanism most consistent with all of the mobility response being driven by the paraíso fiscal.
-Combining new subnational wealth inequality series with our estimated elasticities, we show that Madrid's status as a tax haven reduces the effectiveness of raising tax revenue and exacerbates regional wealth inequalities.
+Using linked administrative data, we exploit the decentralization of the Spanish wealth tax -- after which all regions except Madrid levied positive tax rates.
+By five years after the reform, the stock of wealthy individuals in Madrid increases by 9%, while smaller tax differentials between other regions do not matter.
+A theoretical model of evasion and migration rationalizes evasion as the dominant mechanism.
+Counterfactual simulations show that the tax haven reduces the effectiveness of raising revenue and exacerbates regional wealth inequalities.

 Keywords: Wealth Taxes, Mobility, Inequality, Enforcement, Fiscal Decentralization, Tax Havens, Evasion